 Experience matters when you are on the verge of selecting candidates for your vacant positions.
 But at the same time do keep in mind that being dynamic and having creative capabilities are important aspects as well.

-Bringing in individuals with expertise who can help drive your work to success while you are still assessing your organisation’s talent.
+Bringing in individuals with expertise who can help drive your work to success while you are still assessing your organization’s talent.

 4. Developing the candidates:

 Developing a candidate based on their skills is a make or breaks step involved in developing a talent management program.
-During this stage, the employees are prepared according to the organisation's profile and goals.
+During this stage, the employees are prepared according to the organization's profile and goals.